 In 2011 and 2012 I convened and judged the Aurealis Awards for Best Graphic Novel/Illustrated Work.
 I read some great graphic novels and, not coincidentally, I started collaborating on a graphic novel myself (currently a work in progress).

-Deborah has been published in Clockwork Phoenix, Ideomancer, Eidolon 1, infinity plus and anthologies including THE YEARS BEST AUSTRALIAN SF & FANTASY, AUSTRALIAN DARK FANTASY AND HORROR, and the US-based Prime Publishing’s YEAR’S BEST DARK FANTASY AND HORROR.
-She is also a contributing essayist to TWENTY-FIRST CENTURY GOTHIC.
-In 2009, one of Deborah’s stories, “Stone by Stone”, was even performed by Shades Theatre Company in their ‘shadowmuse‘ production.
-In 2011 and 2012 Deborah has worked as Convenor for the Aurealis Awards Graphic Novel/Illustrated Work section.
+Over the years, my stories have been published in venues like Clockwork Phoenix, Ideomancer, Eidolon 1, infinity plus and anthologies including THE YEARS BEST AUSTRALIAN SF & FANTASY, AUSTRALIAN DARK FANTASY AND HORROR, and the US-based Prime Publishing’s YEAR’S BEST DARK FANTASY AND HORROR.
+I also contributed an essay to TWENTY-FIRST CENTURY GOTHIC.

 Writing is like hunting.
 There are brutally cold afternoons with nothing in sight, only the wind and your breaking heart.
 Then the moment when you bag something big.
 The entire process is beyond intoxicating. — Kate Braverman